AlanBui1/chess-website/_posts/2023-03-24-springcep.md

 <h2>When is it?</h2>

-The program runs from 2:00 - 3:30 PM Eastern Time on Saturdays.
+The program runs from 2:00 - 3:30 PM and 4:00 - 5:30 PM Eastern Time on Saturdays.
 The program starts on April 8th and goes until June 17th.

 <h2>Schedule</h2>

+<h3>2 PM Session:</h3>

 <p>2:00 - 2:45 | All classes start </p>

 <p>2:45 - 3:30 | Students play training games</p>

+<h3>4 PM Session:</h3>

+<p>4:00 - 4:45 | Beginner and Intermediate classes start, Advanced 1 and Advanced 2 play training games</p>

+<p>4:45 - 5:30 | Advanced 1 and Advanced 2 classes start, Beginner and Intermediate play training games</p>

 <h2>What will it cost me?</h2>